TongChia/js-schema/README.md

 JS-SCHEMA
 =========
 JS Schema validation library, compatible with `json-schema`.
-But not fully complying with `json-schema`, the goal is to do data protection between the front, back end and database or micro services. and make it reusable as possible.
+But not fully complying with `json-schema`, the goal is to do data protection between the front, back end and database or micro services;
+make it reusable as possible;
+pursues simple and stylish code style.

 QUICK START